MarcinKadziolka/poker/README.md

 # Poker Texas Hold'em No Limit

 This project is a comprehensive implementation of a poker card game, including:
-- all necessary classes,
+- all necessary classes
-- a custom hand evaluation system,
+- a custom hand evaluation system
-- hand recognition system.
+- hand recognition system
-- algorithm that calculates win probabilities in three modes: against known cards, unknown cards, and hand ranges.
+- algorithm that calculates win probabilities in three modes: against known cards, unknown cards, and hand ranges
 - algorithm to evaluate decision effectiveness
-- AI that makes optimal mathematical decisions using these algorithms.
+- AI that makes optimal mathematical decisions using these algorithms

 # Game introduction
 Poker Texas Hold'em No Limit is the most popular variant of poker, requiring a minimum of two players and typically up to ten.